 The Last Battle

 In a room filled with glowing crystals, a tyrian reptilian man, Seiton, sat in his high throne engraved with gargoyles.
-His hands waved over a hovering holographic map of the Milky Way Galaxy and smiled deliciously as his beady red eyes skimmed the surface of its black and shaded portions.
+He held a glass map of the Milky Way Galaxy and smiled deliciously as his beady red eyes skimmed the surface of its black and shaded portions.

 Only this star system, Navi was highlighted blue.
 He touched that star for interface and an image of planet Okma flickered above the map.
 This planet had native ships flying around it like bees warning each other of danger.